keon/algorithms/README.md

 URL: (https://github.com/keon/algorithms)

-Number of lines of code and the tool used to count it: (TODO), counted using lizard
+Number of lines of code and the tool used to count it: 18023(18 KLOC), counted using lizard

 Programming language: Python